Aaron98990/ways-of-the-game/reckless.md

 ## Reckless tackle

-A tackle where the studs of a boot makes contact with the opponent's ankle or foot is generally a caution.
+A tackle where the studs of a boot makes contact with the opponent's foot is generally a caution.
 - [Example 1](https://www.youtube.com/watch?v=ppq4hrSv2Tc&t=154s) / [Example 2](https://youtu.be/GBHiiU8lekE?t=386) / [Example 3](https://youtu.be/w-pwxB-ygjM?feature=shared&t=144) / [Example 4](https://youtu.be/FxcrgGIW_pw?feature=shared&t=285)

 A tackle that is made while the ball is not in playing distance (aka no chance to touch the ball) is generally also a caution.
 Not all tackles are automatic cautions.